dawnelf101-dev/pixelportal/README_ENG.md

 ---

-## 🤖 Development Note
+## 🤖 Development & Distribution Note

 This app was developed with the assistance of AI.
 Great care has been taken to ensure that the entire application is clean, secure, and completely safe to use.

 I use this app myself and will keep it actively maintained and up to date.

+**Important Note on Distribution:**
+This app is published exclusively here on GitHub — it is not available on the Google Play Store or any other app store.
+Any re-distribution or publishing on other platforms is strictly prohibited.
+One of the primary reasons for this choice is to guarantee an environment completely free of inappropriate ads.
+This app is designed to be child-friendly, safe, and operates without any hidden or unnecessary permissions.